varunjoshi799/personalportfolioFullStack/README.md

 **Problem:** Which database would serve my needs best?

 **Solution** I knew I would use Express and Node.js as my middleware.
 I identified that a postgreSQL database would work best.
 I found tutorials online that helped me gain an initial understand of postgreSQL.
 I determined that my schema would include an index, title, and link to the actual photo.
+My front end was already built on React

 **Takeaway:** Identifying the schema first is extremely useful to reduce development time down the road